NaQeEb313/Advanced-Complex-Scientific-calculator-/README.md

 - Improved handling for error cases in scientific functions and more flexibility for calculations.

+## Future Updates

+In upcoming versions, the following features will be added:

+- **Matrix Operations**:
+  - Operations like matrix multiplication, determinant calculation, and inverse of a matrix.

+- **Coordinate Geometry**:
+  - Functions related to the geometry of points, lines, and shapes in 2D and 3D.
+  - Calculations such as distance between points, area of triangles, and line intersections.

+Stay tuned for more updates as the project evolves!

 ## How to Run

 ### Basic Calculator: